 Monthly Payment & Interest

 Student loans are extremely difficult to discharge in a Chapter 7 bankruptcy.
 You must prove that repayment would cause you undue hardship.
-You may include student loans in a Chapter 13 repayment plan.
-They must be repaid in full, but collections actions, such as wage garnishment, cease the moment you file.
+You may include student loans in a Chapter 13 bankruptcy repayment plan.
+They must be repaid in full, but collections actions – such as wage garnishment – cease the moment you file.

 If you can’t pay

 If you find yourself unable to pay your federal student loans, you may be able to get relief with a deferment or forbearance.
 A deferment is a temporary suspension of payments.
-If your loans are subsidized, the interest will be suspended; if not, interest will continue to accrue.
+If your loans are subsidized, the interest will be suspended.
+If they’re not subsidized, interest will continue to accrue.
 Deferments are only permitted under certain circumstances, including enrollment as at least a half-time student, temporary total disability, enrollment in a graduate fellowship program, unemployment or other economic hardship, active duty in the armed forces, or participation in a rehabilitation program for the disabled.
 Forbearance is similar to deferment, only interest continues to accrue regardless of whether your loans are subsidized.
-(Forbearance can also involve a temporary acceptance of smaller payments.)
+Forbearance can also involve a temporary acceptance of smaller payments.
 Forbearances are granted for such reasons as a high monthly payment relative to your income, medical hardship or other unforeseen problems.
 If you have subsidized loans, obviously a deferment is preferable, but a forbearance is generally easier to obtain.
 Some private lenders may offer forbearances, but they are not required to do so.

 National Student Loan Data System

 Allows you to look up information about your loans